swcarpentry/website/_posts/2017/12/2017-12-08-cc-poster-comp.md

 The Carpentries are excited to announce our poster design competition where some lucky member of our community will win a **free** registration for [CarpentryCon 2018](https://www.carpentrycon.org/).

-Are there any artists out there who could design a fantastic poster to promote CarpentryCon 2018?
+Are there any artists out there who could design a fantastic poster?
 If so, we want to see your design!

 The winning designer will gain free registration to CarpentryCon 2018.
 This includes registration for the conference only.
 It does not include travel to and from Dublin.

 #### Information for the Poster

-CarpentryCon 2018 will take place in Dublin from 30 May - 1 June, 2018 at [University College Dublin](http://www.ucd.ie/) with the overarching theme of *Building Globally, Connecting Locally*.
+CarpentryCon 2018 will take place in Dublin from 30 May - 1 June, 2018 at [University College Dublin](http://www.ucd.ie/) with the overarching theme of *Building Locally, Connecting Globally*.

 The three-day event will focus on professional development, community building and networking, as we aim to help skill up the next generation of research leaders.
 Find out more from the [CarpentryCon 2018 website](http://www.carpentrycon.org/).